Branch points of split degenerate superelliptic curves I: construction of Schottky groups: Group actions on convex hulls of sets of fixed points

-We are finally ready to prove \Cref{thm criterion for goodness}.
+We are finally ready to prove \Cref{thm criterion for being superelliptic}.

-\begin{proof}[Proof (of \Cref{thm criterion for goodness})]
+\begin{proof}[Proof (of \Cref{thm criterion for being superelliptic})]

-Assume first that there is an optimal set $\Smin$ which is folding equivalent to $S$. \Cref{lemma optimal is good} implies, by property (i) in \Cref{dfn good}, that the subgroups $\Gamma \lhd \Gamma_0 < \PGL_2(K)$ induced by $\Smin$ are respectively Schottky and $p$-Whittaker.
-According to \Cref{prop folding equivalence properties}(b), these are the same subgroups of $\PGL_2(K)$ as the ones associated to $S$, and so $S$ satisfies property (i) of \Cref{dfn good}.
+Assume first that there is an optimal set $\Smin$ which is folding equivalent to $S$. \Cref{lemma optimal is superelliptic} implies, by property (i) in \Cref{dfn superelliptic set}, that the subgroups $\Gamma \lhd \Gamma_0 < \PGL_2(K)$ induced by $\Smin$ are respectively Schottky and $p$-Whittaker.
+According to \Cref{prop folding equivalence properties}, these are the same subgroups of $\PGL_2(K)$ as the ones associated to $S$, and so $S$ satisfies property (i) of \Cref{dfn superelliptic set}.
 Now \Cref{cor optimal free} implies that $\Gamma_0$ is isomorphic to the free product of $g + 1$ copies of $\zz / p\zz$.
-It is well known that such a group cannot be generated by fewer than $g + 1$ elements (see \cite{neumann1943number}), and so property (ii) of \Cref{dfn good} is also satisfied for $S$; we conclude that $S$ is good.
+It is well known that such a group cannot be generated by fewer than $g + 1$ elements (see \cite{neumann1943number}), and so property (ii) of \Cref{dfn superelliptic set} is also satisfied for $S$; we conclude that $S$ is superelliptic.

-Now assume conversely that $S$ is good.
+Now assume conversely that $S$ is superelliptic.
 We define a sequence of subsets $S_0, S_1, S_2, \dots \subset \proj_K^1$ recursively as follows.
-Set $S_0 = S$, and for each $n \geq 0$, if there is a good folding of $S_n$, choose one and denote it by $S_{n+1}$.
+Set $S_0 = S$, and for each $n \geq 0$, if there is a good folding of $S_n$, choose one and let $S_{n+1}$ be the image of $S_n$ under it.
 Now \Cref{lemma algorithm terminates} implies that there is some $N \geq 0$ such that a set $S_N$ is defined but there is no good folding of $S_N$.
-By \Cref{prop folding equivalence properties}, the set $S_N$ is also good.
+By \Cref{prop folding equivalence properties}, the set $S_N$ is also superelliptic.
 Now applying \Cref{lemma bad foldings are bad} to $S_N$ shows that there does not exist a bad folding of $S_N$ either.
-Therefore $\Smin := S_N$ is optimal, and we have completed the proof of the first statement of the theorem.
+Therefore $\Smin := S_N$ is optimal, and we have finished proving of the first statement of the theorem.